Hyak Team Storage Optimizations

 6. Expanding the team#

-Acknowledging that the storage sub-system is a complicated machine in its own right, it needs much more care and attention and the current HYAK team is stretched incredibly thin as is.
+Acknowledging that the storage sub-system is a complicated machine in its own right, it needs much more care and attention and the current Hyak team is stretched incredibly thin as is.
 We have started the process of hiring a dedicated research data storage systems engineer to focus on optimizing storage going forward.

 See also: